henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

     PS ->>+ DB: Validates user ID and saves display name DB -->>- PS: Validation success response
     PS -->> D: User is brought to a waiting screen
 ```

-## Use Case 4: Room Management - Setting up a new room

-### User wants to start a new game room

-1. User opens the game on a device
-2. User clicks the "Create a Game Room" button
-3. User selects a story type
-4. User selects a grade level
-5. User selects the number of players
-6. User clicks the "Start" button

-## Use Case 2: Player Customization - New player profile

 ### User wants to set up a new player profile and interaction mode